Sanja Lakić

 Sanja Lakić (Сања Лакић; born 1994) is a politician in Serbia.
-She was elected to the National Assembly of Serbia in the 2020 parliamentary election as a member of the Serbian Progressive Party.
+She was elected to the National Assembly of Serbia in the 2020 parliamentary election as a member of the Serbian Progressive Party.In 2024 she became State Secretary in the Ministry of Family Care and Demography of the Republic of Serbia.

 Early life and career

 Lakić was born in the village of Karin in Zadar County, Croatia, then part of the self-proclaimed and non-recognized state of the Republika Srpska Krajina (RSK).
 Her family fled the area in 1995 as the result of the Croatian government's Operation Storm, which resulted in the fall of the RSK; Lakić was one of several children who travelled in an extended convoy of RSK residents seeking refuge in the Republic of Serbia.
 After reaching the border, her family was resettled in Šabac, where Lakić spent her childhood.
 She subsequently earned a degree from the University of Belgrade Faculty of Law.

 She has remained active with the issues of the Krajina Serb community.
 In 2015, she received first prize at an oratory competition organized by the Association of the Kingdom of Serbia; she spoke on the topic, "Migration of the Serbian People."
 Two years later, she founded the Regional School "St. Sava," a free program that allows Serbian children in Croatia to visit Belgrade to promote connections among the Serbian communities of both areas.
 She is also one of the authors of the collection Dan kada je pala jedna srpska država - RSK ("The Day When a Serbian State Fell – RSK").